alanho-05/c0323-code-solutions/react-components/react-components-quiz-notes.md

   In code block, open a return statement with markup inside of it.

 - How is a component "rendered" (made visible on the browser page)?
+  Components are rendered at the App function in the index.js.
+  Component functions return JSX markup that can be rendered in HTML.

 ## Notes